davidstutz/bootstrap-multiselect/README.md

 ## Additional Styling

-Additional Styling can be done using the multiselect class:
+Additional Styling can be done using the following classes:

 	.multiselect {
 		text-align: left;